learnlatex/learnlatex.github.io/en/lesson-05.md

 toc-description: "Setting the general document layout."
 ---

-# Using document classes to influence design
+# Document classes

-## What a document class does
+<span
+  class="summary">This lesson explains what a document class is and how it can influence a document layout and design.
+It lists the main classes you can find in a TeX distribution.</span>

 You might have noticed that all of the LaTeX documents we have created so far have started with a `\documentclass` line, and that